Important Information for Music Majors

 - The Music Office will track attendance.
 Students, applied faculty and department advisors will be given regular attendance reports each quarter.
 Students applying for graduation must complete these requirements before they will be allowed to graduate.

-- Student's CWU Connection Card is what is used to verify attendance, so it must be brought to each event attended.
-The connection card will be scanned both at the beginning and end of convocations and at the end of recital performances (please note that there will be random recital performances throughout the year requiring both beginning and ending scans as well).
+- Preferably, student's will use a QR code of their ID number, or alternatively their CWU Connection Card, to verify attendance, so one of these must be brought to each event attended.
+The QR Code/connection card will be scanned both at the beginning and end of convocations and at the end of recital performances (please note that there will be random recital performances throughout the year requiring both beginning and ending scans as well).
 If both scans are not received for these events, credit will not be given.
-For recitals, students will be allowed credit for one performance only if the connection card is not brought (That is one total for a student’s entire time here, NOT one per quarter).
+For recitals, students will be allowed credit for one performance only if the QR code/connection card is not brought (That is one total for a student’s entire time here, NOT one per quarter).
 If a student is performing on a convocation, they are still responsible for obtaining both scans.

 Applied lessons are required in every music degree offered at CWU.
 Students accepted into the Music Education, Composition or BA degrees will register for 1-credit lessons, and those in the Performance degree will register for 2 credit lessons.
 As space allows, priority will be given to (in order):